Boeing B-29 Superfortress: Forward base in China

 B-29s were withdrawn from airfields in China by the end of January 1945.
 Throughout the prior period, B-29 raids were also launched from China and India against many other targets throughout Southeast Asia, including a series of raids on Singapore and Thailand.
-On 2 November 1944, 55 B-29s raided Bangkok's Bang Sue marshaling yards in the largest raid of the war.
-Seven RTAF Nakajima Ki-43 Hayabusas from Foong Bin (Air Group) 16 and 14 IJAAF Ki-43s attempted intercept.
+On 2 November 1944, 55 B-29s raided Bangkok's Bang Sue marshaling yards.
+Seven RTAF Nakajima Ki-43 Hayabusas from Foong Bin (Air Group) 16 and 14 IJAAF Ki-43s attempted to intercept.
 RTAF Flt Lt Therdsak Worrasap attacked a B-29, damaging it, but was shot down by return fire.
 One B-29 was lost, possibly the one damaged by Flt Lt Therdsak.
 On 14 April 1945, a second B-29 raid on Bangkok destroyed two key power plants and was the last major attack conducted against Thai targets.
 The B-29 effort was gradually shifted to the new bases in the Mariana Islands in the Central Pacific, with the last B-29 combat mission from India flown on 29 March 1945.